Reality's Canvas, Language's Brush: Crafting 3D Avatars from Monocular Video: Related Works

 \subsection{3D Human Avatars}

 In the realm of 3D human representation, progress has been notable, with early methods focusing on predicting keypoints and skeletons~\cite{openpose,insafutdinov2016deepercut}, later evolving to incorporate volumetric details from data~\cite{loper2015smpl} including details for hands, face, and feet~\cite{SMPL-X:2019,osman2020star}.
 Dataset acquisition has seen substantial efforts since early multi-view reconstruction works~\cite{kanade1997virtualized}, with advancements in hardware setups and accurate annotations~\cite{ionescu2013human3p6,peng2021neural,zheng2022structured,icsik2023humanrf}.
 However, obtaining high-quality 3D annotations remains a costly endeavor~\cite{wang2022phocal,jung2022housecat6d,icsik2023humanrf}.
 In the pursuit of animatable human avatars, the field has progressed from static 3D surface recovery~\cite{saito2019pifu,saito2020pifuhd} to sophisticated neural approaches guided by 3D human models.
 The increasing popularity of implicit scene representations~\cite{Mescheder2019occupancy,Park2019deepsdf}, in particular static neural fields~\cite{mildenhall2021nerf,muller2022instant,barron2022mip} and their deformable counterparts~\cite{li2022neural,pumarola2021d} have accelerated this process even from monocular video input~\cite{park2021nerfies,park2021hypernerf,li2021neural}.
 The emergence of neural rendering methods, including Neural Body~\cite{pumarola2021d}, Neural Articulated Radiance Field~\cite{noguchi2021neural}, A-NeRF~\cite{su2021nerf}, TAVA~\cite{li2022tava}, and PoseVocab~\cite{li2023posevocab}, signify a significant shift towards learning human shape, appearance, and pose from multi-view data.
 These methods allow to synthesize photorealistic images from novel 3D viewpoints and to animate human characters with given poses.
 Additionally, for monocular video, approaches like SelfRecon~\cite{jiang2022selfrecon} and NeuMan~\cite{jiang2022neuman} as well as Animatable NeRF~\cite{peng2021animatable} and HumanNeRF~\cite{weng2022humannerf} integrate motion priors for regularization to allow this even with a single input video.
 While these innovations excel in rendering quality, they come with the challenge of high computational demands during both training and testing phases.
-Additionally, they lack the capability for intuitive texture editing due to their implicit scene representation.
-Our pipeline also generate a detailed human avatar from just a single monocular video, but additionally offers an intuitive way to manipulate its texture, pose, and shape through text prompts.
+Concurrent to our approach, explicit methods using deformable 3D Gaussian splatting~\cite{kerbl20233d} is also explored for 3D avatar generation~\cite{jung2023deformable,moreau2024human,kocabas2023hugs}.
+Both directions, however, lack the capability for intuitive texture editing due to their 3D scene representation.
+Our pipeline also generates a detailed human avatar from just a single monocular video, but additionally offers an intuitive way to manipulate its texture, pose, and shape through text prompts.
 This unique capability is made possible by leveraging 2D-3D correspondences.